-There are a number of different ways to issue SQL queries in the Object Interface for C++, each suitable for different application requirements.
+There are a number of different ways to issue SQL queries in the IBM Informix Object Interface for C++, each suitable for different application requirements.

 The following table summarizes the methods used for issuing queries.

 Method Description ITQuery::ExecForStatus Execute a query that does not return rows (such as CREATE, INSERT, UPDATE, or DELETE).
 Return a result code that says whether the query resulted in a server error.
 ITQuery::ExecOneRow Execute a query that returns one row; flush any results other than the first row.
 Useful for quickly submitting queries that only return a single row, such as select count() from systables.
 ITQuery::ExecToSet Execute a query and retrieve all the result rows into a saved row set managed on the client.
 ITQuery::ExecForIteration Execute a query and return one row to the application on every call to ITQuery::NextRow.
-ITCursor::Prepare/ ITCursor::Open Define a cursor for a select statement and return rows to the client on calls to ITCursor::Fetch.
+ITCursor::Prepare/ITCursor::Open Define a cursor for a select statement and return rows to the client on calls to ITCursor::Fetch.
 ITStatement::Prepare/ ITStatement::Exec() Prepare and execute a query that returns no rows.

-When to Use the Different ITQuery Methods
+When to use the different ITQuery methods

-The following sections tell you how to use the Object Interface for C++ query methods appropriately.
+This section describes how to use the IBM Informix Object Interface for C++ query methods appropriately.

-ExecForStatus
+The ExecForStatus method

 Use the ExecForStatus method of the Query object for queries when the application does not need any data returned from the query (for example, DDL statements such as CREATE TABLE, DROP TABLE, CREATE VIEW, or DML statements such as UPDATE).

 The ExecForStatus method returns FALSE if a server error occurred.

-ExecOneRow
+The ExecOneRow method

 Use the ExecOneRow method of the Query object for queries that return (or are expected to return) one row.

 The ExecOneRow method returns an ITRow interface pointer that represents the result row, or NULL if there is an error or if no row is returned.
-If the query returns more than one row, the first row is returned and the rest are discarded.
+If the guery returns more than one row, the first row is returned and the rest are discarded.

-ExecToSet
+The ExecToSet method

 Use the ExecToSet method of the Query object for queries that return more than one row.

-ExecToSet runs the query to completion and stores the results in the client program's memory.
-If the result set is very large, the client's memory may be inadequate.
+The ExecToSet method runs the query to completion and stores the results in the memory of the client program.
+If the result set is large, the memory of the client might be inadequate.
 The results returned by ExecToSet are accessible in arbitrary order.

-Using ExecToSet, the connection is checked in after the call is complete.
-For details about checking connections in or out, refer to "ITConnection" on page 5-1.
+Using ExecToSet, the connection is checked in after the call is completed.
+For details about checking connections in or out, see "The ITConnection class" on page 5-1.

-ExecForIteration
+The ExecForIteration method

 Use the ExecForIteration method of the Query object for queries that return a large result set that must be processed a row at a time.

 After issuing the query with ExecForIteration, your application must call NextRow to access the individual rows in the result set.
-While your application is processing the rows returned by ExecForIteration, the connection to the database server can not be used for another query.
+While your application is processing the rows returned by ExecForIteration, the connection to the database server cannot be used for another query.
 You can, however, free up the connection to the server by using the ITQuery::Finish method to finish query processing without retrieving all rows.

-This method is the query-executing mechanism most similar to executing a select statement using the DataBlade API mi_exec and mi_next_row calls.
+This method is the query-executing mechanism most similar to executing a select statement by using the DataBlade API mi\exec() and mi\next\row calls.
 Also, this method does not enable nonsequential access to the rows.